danic85/arduino-gesture-remote/README.md

 Everything else uses the built in Arduino functions and libraries or my own work.

 To find out how to build the device, see http://www.dannicholson.co.uk/2013/07/23/arduino-ultrasonic-gesture-based-tv-remote-control/ or http://www.instructables.com/id/Ultrasonic-gesture-based-TV-remote-control/

-All my software is open source, please donate to help keep it free http://dannicholson.co.uk/donate